 7:00 PM - 9:30 PM

-Join us for our monthly film class, Death and Dying in the United States
+Join us for our monthly film series, Death and Dying in the United States

 curated by Dr. Anthony Pinn, professor of Religious Studies at Rice University